jeffreyhorn/network_flow_solver/docs/api.md

   - `False`: Use pure Python implementation
   - Automatically falls back to Python if Numba not installed
   - Targets Forrest-Tomlin update loops (primary computational bottleneck: 49.7% of runtime)
+  - Performance varies by problem size and hardware; benchmarks show similar or slightly slower performance on medium-sized problems due to array conversion overhead
-  - Best for large problems with many basis updates
+  - May benefit larger problems with more FT updates
   - Install with: `pip install 'network-flow-solver[jit]'`
   - `False`: Use loop-based pricing with deferred weight updates
     - Optimized to update only the selected entering arc's weight (not all examined candidates)